LearnYouSomeComputer/Tools-For-Programming/10-Profiling.md

 You can think of them like souped-up stop watches.
 They can give you detailed breakdowns of how your program spends its time, so that you can identify areas for improvement.

-We'll talk about four (4) tools you have at your disposal for evaluating and analyzing your programs' performance.
+We'll talk about four tools you have at your disposal for evaluating and analyzing your programs' performance.
 `time` will tell you how much, uh, time your programs take to run overall.
-`gprof` and `callgrind` give you a more detailed view of how long each part of your program takes to run.
+`gperftool` and `callgrind` give you a more detailed view of how long each part of your program takes to run.
 Last, but not least, `massif` will tell you about how much memory your program uses!

 ### Takeaways

 - Realize that films should feature more dogs balancing on beach balls
 - Gain a basic understanding of what a profiler is and how different profilers work
-- Understand how to use and interpret results from `time`, `gprof`, `callgrind`, and `massif`
+- Understand how to use and interpret results from `time`, `gperftool`, `callgrind`, and `massif`

 ## Walkthrough